Catch

 ★ Southern/Appalachian speech kept the older English pronunciation "ketch" long after it faded elsewhere.
 You’ll hear "ketch a cow," "ketch a ride," or "ketch hold of it" in rural talk. ★

 From Old English "cæccan" (to catch).
-Documented in the Dictionary of American Regional English as especially common in the South and South Midland.
-The "ketch" pronunciation mirrors older English forms and survives in rural speech.
+Especially common in the South and South Midland, the "ketch" pronunciation mirrors older English forms and has survived in rural speech.

 Still heard today in farm and family talk.
 "Catch" and "ketch" are interchangeable in meaning; the dialect form "ketch" signals Southern/Appalachian speech but is understood everywhere.